-Dimension of organizing framework Declarative title and key findings Relevance rating Living status Quality (AMSTAR) Last year literature searched Availability of GRADE profile Equity considerations Reported cases and other epidemiological indicators of avian influenza A(H5Nx) (e.g., prevalence, case fatality rates, geographic distribution) Diagnosis Molecular methods for rapid detection large samples and sequence multiple birds within a sample for the surveillance of avian influenza virus in wild waterbirds Sequencing can be done either on isolates or directly through an environmental sample; virus isolation was most common with water samples, allowing for identifying specific viral strains.
+Dimension of organizing framework Declarative title and key findings Relevance rating Living status Quality (AMSTAR) Last year literature searched Availability of GRADE profile Equity considerations lack of standardized protocols and methods in the literature.
+Epidemiology (including transmission) Reported cases and other epidemiological indicators of avian influenza A(H5Nx) (e.g., prevalence, case fatality rates, geographic distribution) Diagnosis Molecular methods for rapid detection Collection of environmental samples appear to be a promising tool given the ability to capture large samples and sequence multiple birds within a sample for the surveillance of avian influenza virus in wild waterbirds Sequencing can be done either on isolates or directly through an environmental sample; virus isolation was most common with water samples, allowing for identifying specific viral strains.
 Environmental samples were well-suited for surveillance of avian influenza viruses in wild waterbirds, as they provide information on multiple birds or species within a sample, allowing for large samples to be easily collected.
-Biology Circulating clades 2.3.4.4b Virological characteristics Infectivity/transmission (i.e., likelihood to infect a host) Reported cases and other epidemiological indicators of avian influenza A(H5Nx) (e.g., prevalence, case fatality rates, geographic distribution) Diagnosis Molecular methods for rapid detection Serological diagnostics (e.g., self-testing, point-of-care diagnostics) A 2020 systematic review and meta-analysis found that the overall seroprevalence of H5N1 infection among humans in China was 2.45% (862/35,159), with the seroprevalence among humans from central China (7.32%) being higher than those in other regions of China In all 56 included studies, the seroprevalence detected by haemagglutination inhibition (HI) tests and microneutralization test (MNT) was 1.30% and 4.37%, respectively.
-Due to its large scale of poultry production and the location of three migratory bird fly- aways, China is recognized as a geographical area with suitable conditions for the emergence of novel influenza viruses.
-High No 7/11 20 October 2018 No None identified Epidemiology (including transmission) o Route of transmission Bird to non-human mammal Bird/non-human mammal to human (i.e., zoonotic transmission) Anseriformes (i.e., waterfowl) were considered the most important natural hosts and transmitters of avian influenza viruses (including H5 subtype) in China, but the prevalence of avian influenza viruses and their related antibodies in wild birds vary among regions and species Using serological methods or reverse transcription-polymerase chain reaction (RT- PCR) to study avian influenza viruses and their antibodies among wild birds appeared to be costly but were most sensitive to High No 6/11 20 September 2018 No None identified
+High No 5/10 30 January 2019 No None identified Biology Circulating clades 2.3.4.4b Virological characteristics Infectivity/transmission Reported cases and other epidemiological indicators of avian influenza A(H5Nx) (e.g., prevalence, case fatality rates, geographic distribution) Diagnosis Molecular methods for rapid detection Serological diagnostics (e.g., self- testing, point-of-care diagnostics) A 2020 systematic review and meta-analysis found that the overall seroprevalence of H5N1 infection among humans in China was 2.45% (862/35,159), with the seroprevalence among humans from central China (7.32%) being higher than those in other regions of China.
+In all 56 included studies, the seroprevalence detected by haemagglutination inhibition (HI) tests and microneutralization test (MNT) was 1.30% and 4.37%, respectively.
+Due to its large scale of poultry production and the location of three migratory bird fly-aways, China is recognized as a geographical area with suitable conditions for the emergence of novel influenza viruses.
+High No 7/11 20 October 2018 No None identified Epidemiology (including transmission) Route of transmission Bird to non-human mammal Bird/non-human mammal to human (i.e., zoonotic transmission) Anseriformes (i.e., waterfowl) were considered the most important natural hosts and transmitters of avian influenza viruses (including H5 subtype) in China, but the prevalence of avian influenza viruses and their related antibodies in wild birds vary among regions and species Using serological methods or reverse transcription-polymerase chain reaction (RT- PCR) to study avian influenza viruses and their antibodies among wild birds appeared to be costly but were most sensitive to detecting High No 6/11 20 September 2018 No None identified